KARthiKReddY563/TCL-Workshop/README.md

 ![Image](https://github.com/user-attachments/assets/2b75a558-9ffd-4b23-9c5d-aa0c6933062f)

 Then we have develop a alogrithm that checks if the input ports are bussed or not.
 The first step in the alogrithm is to read the /tmp/1 file.
-We have to split the file into lines.
+Then we have to split the file by using delimiter as **\n** .
 If the input ports are present multiple times in temporary file then we have sort unique item.
 Then we have to join them.
 We have to write that varaible into another temporary file.
 Then by using __llength__ coomand, count the number of elemnets in each port.
 If the count is greater than 2, it means input port is bussed.
 So concat a "*" at the end of port name.

 The script for the above alogrithm is mentioned below.